 Rainbow River is filled with tons of wildlife.
-Everything from fish, turtles, otters and birds.
+Everything from fish, turtles, otters, and birds.
 Unfortunately, manatees are not seen in the Rainbow River due to a lock system downstream that is no longer in use.
-If you have your heart set on seeing a manatee, check out where I go to swim with them!
+If you have your heart set on seeing a manatee, check out where I go swimming with them!

 If you are kayaking from K.P.
 Hole there will be a turnoff just upstream to the right behind a few cypress trees.
 If you are paddling downstream from Rainbow Springs State Park then this turnoff will be on your left.

 When I stumbled across this skinny side stream, I was told it goes back for about a mile onto private property.
 I paddled until I saw a gate and then turned around.
-Like I said, this could be private property so I encourage everyone to not trespass!
+As I said this could be private property so I encourage everyone to not trespass!
 I simply followed a camp group in this direction assuming they knew the area fairly well.

 After Your Rainbow Springs Kayaking Adventure

 You’ll most likely be hungry after your float down Rainbow River.
 The good news is that located near the Tuber’s Exit is Swampy’s Bar and Grill.
 This is a locally owned restaurant with some great tasting food and killer drink specials!
-Coming from Orlando, it’s hard to find cheap beer so when our server said “$2 Yuenglings” I almost cried!
-Another highlight is their gator bites.
-If you are visiting Florida from out of state, give them a try!
-For more information on this awesome bar and grill, check out their website here.
+Coming from Orlando, it’s hard to find a

 I want to remind everyone that plans to paddle any of the springs in Florida to remember to NEVER discard anything (trash, plastic bottles, etc.) while enjoying these natural places and NEVER harass the wildlife.
 Let’s keep Florida WILD!